Health & Safety

 The health center team places emergency backpacks at program areas throughout camp, as well as in our dining hall and on out of camp trips.
 These backpacks are filled with supplies like emergency inhalers, epi-pens, as well as basic first aid equipment.
 On any out of camp trip, campers health forms are sent to expedite necessary treatment.

 All medications, except inhalers and epipens, are kept with the nurses and dispensed at meals and before bed.
-New for summer 2016, we have partnered with Camper Pharmacy to insure campers medication is packaged and dated daily by a pharmacy.
+We have partnered with Pack My Rx to insure campers medication is packaged and dated daily by a pharmacy.

 Food and Nutrition